 - This year’s Inspire conference is fast approaching

-The team and I have seen first-hand how Microsoft Inspire (formerly known as the Worldwide Partner Conference) provides a massive amount of value for attendees and even those that join from afar.
-That value stems from the thousands of Microsoft partners large and small looking to grow their presence among like-minded people.
-From our trips to Toronto in 2016 and Washington, D.C. in 2017, we have nothing but positive things to say about the experience.
+The Fifty Five and Five team have seen first-hand how Microsoft Inspire (formerly known as the Worldwide Partner Conference) provides a massive amount of value for attendees and even those that join from afar.
+That value stems from the thousands of Microsoft partners large and small looking to grow their presence and make connections with like-minded people.
+From our trips to Toronto in 2016, Washington, D.C. in 2017 and Las Vegas in 2018, we’ve had an incredible experience every time.

-Those experiences have also taught us some valuable lessons on what to expect and how to prepare, that other partners can benefit from.
-So, here are our 9 Microsoft Inspire 2018 preparation tips:
+Those experiences have also taught us some valuable lessons on what to expect and how to prepare.
+We’re going to share some of our strategies and insights in the hope that other partners can benefit from them.
+So, here are our nine Microsoft Inspire 2019 preparation tips:

 1. Know your demographic

-Before deciding the ‘what’ and the ‘how’ of your company’s presence at Inspire, it’s useful to take a good look at the attendee demographic of past shows.
+Before deciding the logistics of your company’s presence at Inspire, it’s useful to take a good look at the attendee demographic of past shows.
 Microsoft provide detailed data on the subject, including:

 - Attendee figures